HomeBlog Home

 Raleigh Driving and Commute Times

-Keep reading to learn more about Raleigh's driving and commute times.
+This is what you need to know about Raleigh's driving and commute times.

 2. Public Transportation

-Although driving is the most common mode of transportation in Raleigh, the city offers many public transportation options.
+Although driving is Raleigh's most common mode of transportation, the city offers many public transportation options and walkability downtown.
 However, there are no train systems like there are in other large cities.
-If you live in the city, commuting is reasonably easy with many bus systems.

 GoRaleigh

 GoRaleigh features 28 fixed buses throughout Raleigh's downtown and has seven regional/express routes.
-Starting June 2024, you can purchase only bus passes or one-day passes by cash.
+A single GoRaleigh bus ride costs $1.25.

 RLine